turingschool/mod-0-curriculum/session4/index.md

 Be sure to fill out the survey from your project board!

-Also, capstone is due next Tuesday.
-Ideally, you're at least on day 4.
-If not, you're behind.
+Also, capstone is due in a couple of weeks.
+Frontenders, remember to delete your forks, and restart it.
+As it has changed a lot :)